United States Regiments & Batteries > New York > 169th New York Infantry Regiment

 The regiment lost 5 enlisted men killed or mortally wounded.
 The regiment also lost 1 officer and 69 enlisted men wounded and 24 men missing since May 5.

-May 28-31 Moved to White House, thence to Cold Harbor
+May 28-31 Moved to White House, then to Cold Harbor

 June 1-12

-Colonel McConihe and 23 enlisted men were killed or mortally wounded and Lieutenant Colonel Alden, Captain Daniel Ferguson, 2 other officers and 53 enilsted men were wounded
+Colonel John McConihe and 23 enlisted men were killed or mortally wounded and Lieutenant Colonel Alonzo Alden, Captain Daniel Ferguson, 2 other officers and 53 enilsted men were wounded.

-June Attached to 3rd Brigade, 2nd Division, 10th Army Corps
+June Attached to 3rd Brigade, 2nd Division, 10th Corps.

 June 15-18